 Path of Least Resistance

-This body is my only true god.
+This body is my only true God.
 The being that is the human is the imagery of the cosmos bounded up as the flesh of the monkey.
-The body does not wish to learn anything from thought, from any system eastern or western, any knowledge from the Orient or the Occident.
+The body does not wish to learn anything from thought, from any system Eastern or Western.
 This body does not wish to learn.
 It only wishes to teach.
 The voice of God, the wisdom of Gaia, the knowledge of the ancestors speaks volumes through it.

 Mushrooms have taught me patience, grace, and the path of least resistance.
 I no longer rush to get things done.
-I no longer fly up and down the stairs, skipping steps which was psychologically indicative of taking shortcuts and wanting to save time, wanting to save time by torturing the body.
-Save time to have time, for more of the same mischief-making, to have more time for the self-generation of misery.
+I no longer fly up and down the stairs, skipping steps which was psychologically indicative of taking shortcuts and wanting to save time by torturing the body.
+Save time for more of the same mischief-making, and for the self-generation of misery.